keytowin/ktw-lor/README.md

 ### What KeyToWin-LoR currently does
 * Launches LoR (if it's already installed)
-* Allows navigation between Home screen and generic "Play" screen (works for "vs Player" and "vs AI")
+* Allows navigation between menu screens that have been implemented
   * Does not currently check for new player daily rewards
-* Moves the mouse to the "Home" button as the starting position
+  * No gameplay screens have been implemented
 * Also see General Commands below

 ---